jerry39213gh/How_to_Double_Your_Investment_in_100_Days/readme.md

 ## Acknowledgment

-Jesse wrote the docs and was responsible for handling the data and creating the algorithms John set up the trading platforms and built the trading bot (code not included in this repo)
+- Jesse wrote this document and was responsible for handling the data and creating the algorithms
+- John set up the trading platforms and built the trading bot (code not included in this repo)